 The most common (incidence ≥10%) adverse reactions were elevated transaminase, bilirubin increased, pancreatitis and abnormal clotting studies.

-Development History and FDA Approval Process for Asparlas
+Development Timeline for Asparlas

 |Dec 20, 2018||FDA Approves Asparlas (calaspargase pegol-mknl) for Acute Lymphoblastic Leukemia (ALL)|